Athletic Club Boise: Stadium

-The teams plan to play at a soccer-specific stadium at Expo Idaho, the county fairgrounds of Ada County, near the Boise suburb of Garden City.
-The stadium would incorporate the existing grandstand of the former Les Bois horse racing track and have 6,225 seats under the county government's development proposal.
-Boise Pro Soccer was awarded a 30-year lease by the county government on October 30, 2024.
-The lease agreement was finalized in February 2025 and construction is scheduled to be completed by 2026.
-The preliminary design includes the option to expand the stadium to 11,000 seats.
+The teams play at the Stadium at Expo Idaho, a soccer-specific stadium at the county fairgrounds of Ada County, near the Boise suburb of Garden City.
+The stadium incorporated the existing grandstand of the former Les Bois horse racing track and has a capacity of 7,225 seats.
+A 30-year lease agreement between AC Boise and the county government was finalized in February 2025.
+Construction was completed in March 2026, ahead of the USL League One season, and over 6,500 season tickets were sold by the club.
+The south side of the stadium includes a safe standing terrace for 494 supporters from the River Guard and a video scoreboard.